jduck/csw-slides-2024/slides.md

 1. More configurable features flags
   - Allow users to toggle features
 2. Choose modern languages and tools/toolchains!
-3. Learn more about security issues
+3. Learn more about security issues (CWE)
 4. Test, test, fuzz test, use sanitizers.
 5. Talk to decision makers about prioritizing quality